 Mushrooms or toadstools – call them what you will – are the colourful manifestations of subterranean fungal webs or mycelia, which comprise the real engine room of our woods.

 Some fungi are saprotrophic: they obtain their nutrients by breaking down organic remains.
-Others form mycorrhizal associations with trees or other plants: the mycelia bond with the root cells and thus ferry nutrients to the hosts.
-Up to 90 per cent of all plants are thought to have such fungal ‘helpers’.
+Others form mycorrhizal associations with trees or other plants, in which both partners share nutrients: the mycelia bond with the root cells and thus ferry nutrients to the hosts.
+Up to 90% of all plants are thought to have such fungal ‘helpers’.

 One of the most unusual-looking groups of fungi is the earthstars, which have a spore sac, sometimes raised on a stalk, and surrounded by rays.
 There are more than 15 found in the UK, and our earthstar identification guide by naturalist Phil Gates describes seven to look out for.